Licenses are Required

-If you intend to hunt, fish, or trap in 2017, you must update your lifetime, permanent disability, or permanent license regardless of whether or not you used your tags.
-This is a new statutory requirement and it has been put in place to allow the department to collect accurate harvest and licensing information for lifetime licenses.
+If you intend to hunt, fish, or trap this year, you must update by reprinting your lifetime, permanent disability, or permanent license regardless of whether or not you used your tags.
+This statutory requirement has been put in place to allow the department to collect accurate harvest and licensing information for lifetime licenses.

 This updated license will include current year tags.
 You may update your license at no cost on-line at our website www.vtfishandwildlife.com.
-If you are unable to go on-line you may go to any authorized license agent or Fish & Wildlife Office and request to have your license updated.
+If you are unable to go online you may go to any authorized license agent or Vermont Fish & Wildlife office and request to have your license updated.
 You can also call us at 802-828-1190 to be updated.
 A license agent may charge you up to $1.50 for a reprint.